-Before we start discussing about Unreal Engine vs Unity 3D, its important to decide what kind of game are you trying to build.
-May be you are trying to build 3D, 2D or something that mixes both.
+Before we start discussing Unreal Engine vs Unity 3D, it’s important to decide what kind of game are you trying to build.
+Maybe you are trying to build 3D, 2D or something that mixes both.
 You may want to keep your first game pretty simple but interesting like word puzzles or shooter games.
-It can be something that has a high requirement of revenue generation with high quality graphics.
-Are you trying it for personal use or planning to launch in app stores?
-You need to decide all these factors before you come up choosing the right game engine.
+It can be something that has a high requirement of revenue generation with high-quality graphics.
+Are you building a game for hobby purposes, or planning to launch it on app stores, making it available for online/offline purchases?
+You need to decide all these factors before you come up with choosing the right game engine.

-Now that you have your plan ready, let’s discuss a few deciding factors to choose your gaming engine.
+Once you have the plan ready, it’s time to consider a few deciding factors to choose your gaming engine.

-The full version of Unreal Engine 4 can be free of cost if your game revenue is less than $3,000 /quarter; if more, 5% of your income will be charged.
+The full version of Unreal Engine 4 can be free of cost if your game revenue is less than $3,000 /quarter; if more, 5% of your game’s gross revenue will be charged.

 Asset Store Unreal Engine vs Unity 3D